naistangz/Technical_Training/docs/Week10_ConfigurationManagement/README.md

 - It maintains configuration of the product performance by keeping a record and updating detailed information which describes an enterprise's hardware and software.

 ## What is Infrastructure as Code?
-- Type of IT setup wherein developers or operations team automatically manage and provision technology stack for an application through software e.g. Ansible, rather than using a manual process to configure hardware devices and operating systems.
+- Type of IT setup to automatically manage and provision technology stack for an application through software e.g. Ansible, rather than using a manual process to configure hardware devices and operating systems.
 - Process of managing and provisioning computer data centers through machine-readable definition files e.g YAML or Ruby, rather than physical hardware configuration.
 - Process of automating your infrastructure deployments